NikolaPavlov/nikolapavlov.github.io-src/content/tommyboy1.md

    for str in generated_strings:
       f.write(str + '\n')
 ```

+Use fcrack to crack the zip file with our freshly generated wordlist:

 ![](images/TommyPics/16_fcrack.png)

 This is the content of the zip password protected file:

 ![](images/TommyPics/17_passes_open.png)

 - The password for Callahan Auto Server isn't complete, there is more numbers at